-Triodos Bank has a fundamental commitment to respect human rights since its inception.
-Its business principles clearly state that it respects people, society and different cultures and that it supports the goals of the United Nations Universal Declaration of Human Rights.
-You can find out more about Triodos Bank’s policies and views on human rights on its website (www.triodos.com/humanrights).
+Triodos Bank has had a fundamental commitment to respect human rights since its inception.
+Its business principles clearly state that it respects people, society and different cultures and it supports the goals of the United Nations Universal Declaration of Human Rights.
+Triodos Bank has published a detailed statement on human rights (triodos.com/humanrightsstatement).

 By signing the Dutch Banking Sector Agreement on international responsible business conduct regarding human rights, Triodos Bank became part of a broad coalition of banks, trade unions, civil society organisations, the Dutch Banking Association and the Dutch government.
 By acting together these organisations can have a greater positive impact on the current situation regarding human rights.
 The agreement applies to project finance and corporate lending activities.

 Triodos Bank is working towards reporting in line with, or equivalent to, the UN Guiding Principles Reporting Framework as part of this agreement.
-In 2018 Triodos Bank made further progress to implement the requirements (if applicable) set out by the banking agreement.
-For instance, it improved its Complaints Handling Policy which applies to all its activities, products and services.
+It has a Complaints Handling Policy which applies to all its activities, products and services.
 This policy, which addresses the rights and process to complain for customers, employees and third parties, is publicly accessible via www.triodos.com.
-Triodos Bank also started the process to identify where the most severe negative impacts on human rights are possible (known as salience) and to explore whether it needs to refine its due diligence procedures to align them more with the agreement.
-This work is expected to conclude in 2019.
+Triodos Bank also started the process to identify where the most severe negative impacts on human rights are possible (known as salience).

 Who does Triodos Bank partner with to improve its reporting?